Debugging

 This debugger will log to the console all Croods internal actions.

-Which means that anything that changes the global state will have a name, like LIST REQUEST
+Which means that anything that changes the global state will have a name, like LIST REQUEST (when using fetch) and their resolutions LIST SUCCESS/LIST FAILURE, as well as SAVE REQUEST, DESTROY REQUEST and their resolutions.

-and will show the changed piece of state as well as the whole Croods global state.
+Those logs will be color-coded according to REQUEST/SUCCES/FAILURE and will show the changed piece of state as well as the whole Croods global state.

 Ex: